December 2022 / MARKETS & ECONOMY

 Meaningful Chance of Early End to QT

 As demonstrated in the UK in September and October, volatility in a country’s sovereign debt can rapidly lead to unpredictable consequences.
-We see a meaningful chance that the Fed could end its runoff-based QT early as a result of volatility that threatens financial stability, which could keep the central bank from moving into outright sales of its bond holdings to further shrink its balance sheet.
+We see a meaningful chance that the Fed could end its runoff-based QT early as a result of volatility that threatens financial stability, which could keep the central bank from moving into outright sales of its bond holdings.

 What Are We Watching?